BlankParticle/spotapi/README.md

+> [!IMPORTANT]
+> #### As of writing this, I got the information that Spotify has made lyrics a premium feature, so this API will not work with throw away accounts anymore.
+Its not worth the risk to use this API with a Spotify Premium account.
+Thus the repo has been archived

 # 🎧 Spot API
 > **Warning:** Spotify doesn't provide any official lyrics API, this project is supposed to provide lyrics by requesting to spotify's WebPlayer lyrics API.
 So I can't host it for you.
 You can't use this API for any commercial use, this API is supposed to be self hosted and used in personal sites like your portfolio.
 I, [BlankParticle](https://github.com/BlankParticle) or any other entity mentioned in the project will not responsible for anything.